Shrimp Guacamole Bites

 These spiced Shrimp Guacamole Bites are one of my favorite party munchies.
 They combine an appetizer classic of which I will never grow weary (chips and guac) with an easy upgrade (five-minute chili roasted shrimp) to create a whole new experience.
 They’re salty, crunchy, creamy, and juicy all at the same time.

 They also happen to be one of your favorite munchies!
 I developed the recipe for these shrimp bites a few years ago.
-They’ve remained a reader favorite since, so I thought it was time for a little photo refresh.
+They’ve remained a reader favorite since, so I thought it was time for a little photo refresh, and I added a recipe video too.

 To keep the recipe prep as quick and easy as possible, I usually opt for storebought guacamole (Sabra’s spicy guacamole is delish), then gussy up its flavor by stirring in a squeeze of fresh lime juice and cilantro.
 Dollop the guac on the chips and add the shrimp, and you have a one-bite delight guaranteed to disappear at any party.